These worship quotes will inspire greater worship in all of us.

 But you already know that.

 Perhaps all you need is some insightful perspective.
-The Bible is obviously loaded with scripture about worship.
-But as church leaders, we recognize value in the ways God speaks through others.
+The Bible is obviously loaded with Scripture about worship.
+But as church leaders, we also recognize value in the ways God speaks through others.
+May the worship quotes below encourage you.

-Here are 20 Inspiring Quotes About Worship: For Worship Leaders, by Worship Leaders
+Here are 20 Inspiring Worship Quotes: For Worship Leaders, by Worship Leaders

 2. “The worship to which we are called in our renewed state is far too important to be left to personal preferences, to whims or to marketing strategies.
 It is the pleasing of God that is at the heart of worship.
 Therefore, our worship must be informed at every point by the Word of God as we seek God’s own instructions for worship that is pleasing to Him.” —R.C.
 Sproul